 The sale of KSJO to an entity controlled by Seattle millionaire Fred Danz came in 1974.
 By then, KSJO and San Jose rival KOME were engaged in a heated battle for the ears of rock listeners, and the “bumper sticker war” between the two stations was in full swing.

-Dominance ebbed and flowed, but for most of the ’80s, KSJO held the upper hand.
-Danz’s Sterling Recreation Organization sold KSJO and co-owned KHTT (the former KXRX) to Narragansett Broadcasting in 1985.
+After the death of founder Fred Danz, Sterling Recreation Organization sold KSJO and co-owned KHTT (the former KXRX) to Narragansett Broadcasting in 1985.

 Ownership would change again in 2008 as Clear Channel was forced to spin off stations to comply with FCC ownership limits.
 With KSJO now operating as part of the Aloha Station Trust, a modern rock format was launched in 2009, with the station branding itself as “Channel 92.3”.